floridahackers/fh-platform/CONTRIBUTING.md

 We use react to put together some of the more interactive aspects of the site, along with some sprinkled js/jquery scripts to keep search engine accessibility easy without introducing complex server rendering setups.

-We use webpack to compile the app scripts, styles, and components, with a custom which generates a different js file per html page.
+We use webpack to compile the app scripts, styles, and components, with a custom configuration which generates a different js file per html page.

 ### Compiling for development